OneDrive/onedrive-sdk-python/README.md

 ### OneDrive

-To interact with the OneDrive API, your app must authenticate with a client ID and client secret.
+To interact with the OneDrive API, your app must authenticate with a client ID and client secret (available at [Azure](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade)).
 You can use the following code sample to do so.

 ```python3
 import onedrivesdk